Lyman Estate Greenhouses (1804)

 • Sales Greenhouse

-Originally this 1840 greenhouse was used to grow roses.
-Today it contains exotic houseplants, orchids, camellias, and pottery for sale.
+Built in the 1840s, the greenhouse contains exotic houseplants, orchids, camellias, and pottery for sale.

 Lyman Estate.
 Grapes.Three-Part Grapery

-Along a 600-foot brick peach wall, Lyman had fruit trees espaliered.
-At the western end of the peach wall he had his first lean-to style greenhouse erected.
+In 1804, at the western end of a long, brick peach wall, Theodore Lyman erected a lean-to style greenhouse.
 This three-part greenhouse was used to grow a variety of hard-to-obtain fruits such as pineapples, figs, lemons, limes, and bananas.
 During the 1870s Theodore Lyman’s son George changed the 1804 greenhouse into a grapery.
-Three-and-a-half-foot-high ground beds were constructed of brick to hold soil for the root systems.
+Three-and-a-half-foot-high ground beds were constructed of brick to hold soil for the grape’s root systems.
 Trellises were strung along the glass roof, and the walkways in the second and third sections were built up.
 Black Hamburg grape cuttings, still growing today, were obtained from the royal greenhouses at Hampton Court, the former palace of King Henry VIII in England.
 The Black Hamburg is a purple black variety that has a complex wine-like flavor and usually ripens in June.
 The second Mediterranean variety still growing here today is the Green Muscat of Alexandria, another popular table variety of the 1800s.
 The Green Muscat, which ripens a month later than the Black Hamburg, is a golden green color, sweet and rich in flavor.

 Much care went into the cultivation of the grapes.
 The vines needed to be trained and pruned each year and monitored constantly for pests and diseases.
 Maintaining proper moisture levels was crucial; small fires were built to reduce excessive humidity, and the grapes would be syringed if the air became too dry.
 When the grapes ripened, they were carefully cut and brought to the mansion, where it is said they were so highly prized that only the adults were allowed to eat them.